interact-rg/SmartCanvas/docs/hosting_on_csc/cpouta_step_by_step/03_howto_deploy_smartcanvas_to_cpouta_vm.md

 HEREDOC
 ```

-To run the generated start script:
+To run the generated start script:<br>
 `bash start_smartcanvas.sh`

 ### About the start script